justyn-clark/ReactZoo/README.md

 * Select (Species)
 * Date (Entry Date)
 * Checkbox for text w/ money validation (Maintenance Cost)
-* Ability to reset and clear form.
+* Ability to reset and clear form
 * Placeholders
 * Redux CRUD for one entity
 * No UI kit.
 All custom styling